 We’ve compiled a detail-oriented list of our favorite travel wallets to help you decide which should accompany you on your next trip.
 Some are basic passport wallets without frills; others are as detailed as your itinerary.
 There’s a best travel wallet for everyone on this list, so sit tight, and enjoy the ride!

 Before we dive in, we tested all of these passport wallets with American identification.
 If you your passport is a different size, your mileage may vary.
 For reference, an American model is 4 15/16 x 3 7/16 inches (12.54 x 8.73 centimeters).
-Most passports match this size, but if unsure, measure yours first!
+Most passports match this size, but if unsure, measure yours first.
+Now, let's get into it!

 - Bellroy Travel Wallet